UCSB-Library-Research-Data-Services/shiny-qt-example/data/processed/metadata.md

 * next_erupt_time: time of the next eruption in the R POSIX format
 * wait_time_minutes: time difference in minutes between "time" and "next_erupt_time" columns

+## Methodology

+Please refer to the original metadata for the methodology usd in this study (see Reference section below).

 ## Associated code

-The code used to process the original data can be found here: <https://github.com/UCSB-Library-Research-Data-Services/shiny-qt-example>
+The code used to genereate this data from the original data set can be found here: <https://github.com/UCSB-Library-Research-Data-Services/shiny-qt-example>

-## Source
+## Reference

 This dataset has been derived from Thompson, Peter; Staniczenko, Phillip; Fagan, William (2024).
 Yellowstone Upper Basin Geyser binary eruption data (April 2007- October 2008; revised) [Dataset].
 Dryad. <https://doi.org/10.5061/dryad.s1rn8pkbv>